collinsowusu/PyGEE-SWToolbox/paper/paper.md

 PyGEE-SWToolbox can:

-- Retrieve a time series of Landsat, Sentinel-1, Sentinel-2, and National Agriculture Imagery Program (NAIP) satellite imagery for a study area.
+- Retrieve time series of Landsat, Sentinel-1, Sentinel-2, and National Agriculture Imagery Program (NAIP) satellite imagery for a study area.

 - Extract surface water from all retrieved satellite imagery using water extraction indices such as NDWI [@McFEETERS1996], MNDWI [@Xu2006], AWEI [@FEYISA201423], and DSWE [@Walker2020].